 Saw Palmetto helps treat male patterned baldness.
 It blocks the formation of Dihydrotestosterone, the main culprit of male-patterned baldness.
 The topical application of saw palmetto helps promote hair growth.

 Zinc supplementation is gold for hair health.
 The deficiency of this mineral can cause severe hair problems.
 Topical application of zinc to the scalp in the form of a shampoo can help mitigate hair issues.

 Combined with biotin, all these ingredients, as mentioned earlier, can help solve some serious hair problems like hair fall.

-Depending on one’s personal preferences, the scent is an essential consideration for buying a shampoo.
+Depending on one’s personal preferences, the scent is an essential consideration for buying shampoo.
 The scent you choose will stay in your hair for a long.
-You are sensitive to fragrances, use a scent-free shampoo, or have essential oils instead of synthetic fragrance.
+You are sensitive to fragrances, use a scent-free shampoo, or have essential oils instead of synthetic fragrances.